Mesothelioma and Navy Veterans

 How Were U.S. Navy Veterans Exposed to Asbestos?

-From the 1930s to the early 1980s, asbestos products were used in all Navy ships and many bases for fireproofing and durability.
-This put Navy veterans at risk of developing mesothelioma later in life.
+For much of the 20th century, asbestos was used in Navy ships and bases for fireproofing and durability.
+This put many Navy veterans at risk of mesothelioma later in life.

 Get a Free Veterans Packet now to see how we can assist you or a veteran you love.